Prices, Bids, Values: One ML-Powered Combinatorial Auction to Rule Them All: Details on

 \begin{proposition}[Restatement of \Cref{le:OnlyVQsBadForSparseValueFunction}] The expected social welfare of an auction that uses a \textit{single} random demand query can be arbitrarily larger than that of an auction that uses any constant number ($k \ll 2^m$) of random value queries. \end{proposition}

-\begin{proof}[\Cref{le:OnlyVQsBadForSparseValueFunction} Proof] Let $n = 2$ and $c_1 = c_2 = \dots = c_m = 1$, i.e., the auction has $m$ unique items.
+\begin{proof}[Proof of \Cref{le:OnlyVQsBadForSparseValueFunction}] Let $n = 2$ and $c_1 = c_2 = \dots = c_m = 1$, i.e., the auction has $m$ unique items.
 Bidder $1$ has a value of zero for the empty set and a value of $\epsilon > 0$ for any non-empty set of items, while bidder $2$ has a value of $V \to \infty$ for the full bundle, and a value of zero for any other bundle.
 Note that these are proper value functions, as they are both monotone and assign a value of zero to the empty set.
 The bundle space $\mathcal{X}$ has a size of $2^m$.
 For the auction that asks random value queries, the probability that bidder $2$ is queried her value for the full bundle conditioned on not having been asked that question in the previous $k$ queries is $\frac{1}{2^m - k}$.
 For auction instances with large numbers of items, taking $m \to \infty$, the probability of the auction not querying bidder $2$ her value for the full bundle in $k$ random value queries is:

-If that query is asked to bidder $2$, then bidder $2$ will be allocated that bundle and bidder $1$ will be allocated the empty bundle, and the social welfare of the final allocation will be equal to $V$.
+If that query for the full bundle is asked to bidder $2$, then bidder $2$ will be allocated the full bundle and bidder $1$ will be allocated the empty bundle, and the social welfare of the final allocation will be equal to $V$.
 In any other case, bidder $1$ will be allocated a non-empty bundle, and the social welfare of the allocation will be equal to $\epsilon$.

 Now let's focus on the auction that asks each bidder a single random demand query, and assume that the price of each item is an i.i.d. random variable with mean value $p$.
 The expected total price for the full bundle is $m \cdot p$.
 Applying Chebyshev's inequality, the probability that the price of the full bundle is greater than $V$ is zero.
-Thus bidder $2$ will always request the full bundle.
+Thus, bidder $2$ will always request the full bundle.